lu0x1a0/EURUSDPriceAnalysis/README.md

     *  try random forest
         * before that try to manual tune an hourly strat
-        * try to predict long term suport before happening using D1 and D2 2 step taylor series
+        * try to predict long term suport before happening using D1 and D2 2 step taylor series D2 for 2400 h and 4800 h (100 day and 200 day using hour) is extremely unstable. to utilize, will need to resample upwards again D1 seems to offer a degree of insight. need further testing.
     *  try poisson reggression